s-rostami/010-Linux/10-files.md

 - c : create a tar archive
 - x : extract files from the archve
 - t : display the table of contents

+## Compressing Files
+- gzip : compress files
+- gunzip : unzip the files
+- gzcat or zcat : see the files inside the zip

+## Disk Usage:
+- du: shows the file size
+- du -k : shows in kilobytes